GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

         // We use the controllersParentTransform purely for timing.
         // This prevents any Controllers on the GameManager prefab
-        // from interacting with a StateMachine, MonoSystem, or EntitySystem
+        // from interacting with a StateMachine, or MonoSystem
         // before bootstrapping is complete.
         [SerializeField] private Transform controllersParentTransform;

-        // We should keep our StateMachines, MonoSystems, EntitySystems, and Controllers
+        // We should keep our StateMachines, MonoSystems, and Controllers
         // organized under their own headers.
         //
         // Since we are referencing the MonoBehaviour script component from the GameObject
-        // associated with our StateMachines, MonoSystems, and EntitySystems, we
+        // associated with our StateMachines, and MonoSystems, we
         // serialize their MonoBehaviour script components into the editor.
         [Header("State Machines")]
         [SerializeField] private ExampleStateMachine exampleStateMachine;

         [Header("MonoSystems")]
         [SerializeField] private ExampleMonoSystem exampleMonoSystem;

-        [Header("Entity MonoSystems")]
-        [SerializeField] private ExampleEntitySystem exampleEntitySystem;

         // Note that we do not need to serialize references to individual Controllers.